-- J. The judge will give the start order and begin the timer. - K. The team member may enter the Working Area and will have a total of 2 minutes (120 seconds) to secure all three (3) hex bolts and nuts.
-The judge will notify the team when 30 seconds, 20 seconds and 10 seconds remain.

-- L. The task will proceed as follows: - i.
+- J. The judge will give the start order and begin the timer. - K. The team member may enter the Working Area and will have 1 minute (60 seconds) to secure all three (3) hex bolts and nuts.
+The judge will notify the team when 30 seconds, 20 seconds and 10 seconds remain. - L. The task will proceed as follows: - i.
 The member will grab one of the bolts with the device and insert the bolt into the corresponding pre-drilled hole. - ii.
 The member will then grab either the corresponding nut with the prosthesis and secure the nut onto the bolt, or another bolt and insert that bolt into the corresponding hole. - iii.
 The nut must completely pass a marking on the bolt to be scored in the higher scoring zone. - M. The member may hold the bolt with the unencumbered hand by holding the bolt head ONLY.
-The member may only hold the bolt head in place and is not allowed to twist or screw in any way. - N. The testing device is allowed to be rotated, but the flat bottom board must remain in contact with the table at all times.
-(See Diagram 3).
-The team member may rotate or hold in place the testing device with the unencumbered hand. - O. If a bolt or nut is dropped, it must be picked up by the prosthesis. - P. Once a nut is secured, the prosthesis may be used to strike the nut to advance it further on the bolt. - Q. The trial will end when any of the following occur: - i.
-The team may call the end of the trial after and only after all three (3) bolts and all three (3) nuts have been secured.
-The team may signal the end of the trial by calling out "done."
+The member may only hold the bolt head in place and is not allowed to twist, screw, or push in any way. - N. If a bolt or nut is dropped, it must be picked up by the prosthesis. - O. Once a nut is secured, the artificial fingers of the prosthesis must be used to advance the nut further on the bolt. - P. The trial will end when any of the following occur: - i.
+The designated team member may call the end of the trial after and only after all three (3) bolts and all three (3) nuts have been secured.
+The designated team member may signal the end of the trial by calling out "done."
 The judge will immediately stop the timer and record the time elapsed as the trial time. - ii.
-Two minutes have passed.
-The judge will call out "time" and record the full trial time of 120 seconds. - iii.
-If an item is dropped and is not able to be picked up, the judge will record the full trial time of 120 seconds. - iv.
-If the team member is found to have aided in the securing or screwing of the bolt, a MISTRIAL will be declared - R. Repeat procedure for 2nd trial.
-The second trial must be completed by a different team member. - S. The best performance of the two trials will be used in the scoring.
+One minute has passed.
+The judge will call out "time" and record the full trial time of 60 seconds. - iii.
+If an item is dropped and is not able to be picked up, the judge will record the full trial time of 60 seconds - iv.
+If the team member is found to have aided in the securing or screwing of the bolt, a MISTRIAL will be declared - Q. Repeat procedure for 2nd trial.
+The second trial must be completed by a different team member. - R. The best performance of the two trials will be used in the scoring.